rss-sre-1/Rss-Quick-Start/Setup/CapicityPlan.md

 ### Plan

-* When Designing the Amazon EKS Cluster you will need the following Items *4 RDS using Postgres Dialect.
+* When Designing the Amazon EKS Cluster you will need the following Items.
+	*4 RDS using Postgres Dialect.
 	*7 GP2 EBS totaling 60 gb.
 	*ECR: Elastic Container Registry.